-- a.
-Dorset College will continue to invest in appropriate infrastructure and technology resources to support blended learning provision, including enhancements to our Virtual Learning Environment. - b.
-Teaching staff will be afforded professional development training for teaching and learning strategies specific to blended learning. - c.
-Compliance with legal obligations will be appropriately considered for blended learning contexts, including GDPR, professional and statutory body requirements. - d.
-Resource implications will be factored into all programme development initiatives and will be subject to approval by Dorset College Academic Council and the Senior Leadership team. - e.
-Academic integrity initiatives will be further developed to ensure that learners' work is properly attributed to them, particularly for assessment that is conducted through remote assessment means. - f.
-External consultants with expertise in blended learning provision will be considered in all blended learning programme development initiatives.
+- a) Dorset College will continue to invest in appropriate infrastructure and technology resources to support blended learning provision, including enhancements to our Virtual Learning Environment. - b) Teaching staff are afforded professional development training for teaching and learning strategies specific to blended learning. - c) Compliance with legal obligations are appropriately considered for blended learning contexts, including GDPR, professional and statutory body requirements, including the EU AI Act of March 2024. - d) Resource implications are factored into all programme development initiatives and are subject to approval by Dorset College Academic Council and the Senior Leadership team. - e) Academic integrity initiatives will be further developed to ensure that learners' work is properly attributed to them, particularly for assessment that is conducted through remote assessment means.
+We are members of the National Academic Integrity Network (NAIN) and adhere to the recommendations.
+Additionally, we actively engage with and learn from the experiences of other members. - f) External consultants with expertise in blended learning provision are considered in all blended learning programme development initiatives.

-7.3.2 Programme Development and Assessment
+1.1.4 Programme Development and Assessment

-Programmes designed by Dorset College as blended learning programmes will satisfy the quality assurance guidelines of QQI and the policies and procedures of Dorset College.
-In doing so, they shall satisfy the academic quality and standards required of all Dorset College programmes leading to QQI awards.
-These programmes will further reflect the underpinning concepts outlined within Dorset Colleges overarching Teaching, Learning and Assessment Strategy.
+Programmes designed by Dorset College as blended learning programmes satisfy the QQI Statutory Quality Assurance Guidelines (For Providers of Blended and Fully Online Programmes.
+In doing so, they satisfy the academic quality and standards required of all Dorset College programmes leading to QQI awards.
+These programmes further reflect the underpinning concepts outlined within Dorset Colleges overarching Teaching, Learning and Assessment Strategy.